FirstDataUnion/FIDU/README.md

 Links to download pre-compiled versions: https://github.com/FirstDataUnion/FIDU/releases

+Once downloaded and extracted, you can start FIDU Vault in two ways:

+**Easy Start (Recommended):**
+- Double-click the `run_fidu.sh` script to start FIDU in a new terminal window (or right click and `run as program`)
+- The browser should automatically open to `http://127.0.0.1:4000`

+**Manual Start:**
+- Run `./FIDU_Vault` directly from the terminal
+- Open your browser to `http://127.0.0.1:4000`

-Once downloaded, you can run the executable to start the local FIDU Vault server, which should automatically open a browser page to create or log in to a FIDU account.
-This server should remain running while using any other FIDU apps.
+The server should remain running while using any other FIDU apps.

 ### FIDU Chat Grabber